Deep Gravity: enhancing mobility flows generation with deep neural networks and geographic information: Results

 The most common metric used to evaluate the performance of flow generation models is the S{\o}rensen-Dice index, also called Common Part of Commuters (CPC) \cite{lenormand2016systematic, barbosa2018human, luca2020deep}, which is a well-established measure to compute the similarity between real flows, $y^r$, and generated flows, $y^g$:

-CPC is always positive and contained in the closed interval $(0, 1)$ with 1 indicating a perfect match between the generated flows and the ground truth and 0 highlighting bad performance with no overlap. {Note that when the generated total outflow is equal to the real total outflow, as for all the models we consider here, CPC is equivalent to the accuracy, i.e., the fraction of trips' destinations correctly predicted by the model.
+CPC is always positive and contained in the closed interval $(0, 1)$ with 1 indicating a perfect match between the generated flows and the ground truth and 0 highlighting bad performance with no overlap.
+Note that when the generated total outflow is equal to the real total outflow, as for all the models we consider in this paper, CPC is equivalent to the accuracy, i.e., the fraction of trips' destinations correctly predicted by the model.
 In fact, when the generated total outflow is equal to the real total outflow, the denominator becomes $2 \sum_{i,j} y^r(l_i, l_j)$ and the CPC measures the fraction of all trips that were assigned to the correct destination, i.e., the fraction of correct predictions or accuracy.

-For a more comprehensive evaluation, we also use the Pearson coefficient, the Normalized Root Mean Squared Error (NRMSE) and the Jensen-Shannon divergence (JSD), which measure the correlation, the error, and the distribution distance between the real and the generated flows, respectively (see Supplementary Information 1 for details).}
+For a more comprehensive evaluation, we also use the Pearson correlation coefficient, the Normalized Root Mean Squared Error (NRMSE) and the Jensen-Shannon divergence (JSD), which measure the linear correlation, the error, and the dissimilarity between the distributions of the real and the generated flows, respectively \cite{luca2020deep} (see Supplementary Note 1 for details).